Vijendrapratap/Civic-Vigilance/README.md

 - All wireframes and screenshots are under `design/`.
 Keep future design references and file-structure snapshots in this folder.

 UI/UX Notes
-- Updated screens with cleaner typography, rounded cards, and chips for categories.
-- Simplified auth: email + password only; social logins removed from UI and code paths.

-Demo Mode (no Supabase yet)
-- If `EXPO_PUBLIC_SUPABASE_URL` and `EXPO_PUBLIC_SUPABASE_ANON_KEY` are not set, the app runs in Demo Mode:
-  - You can sign up or sign in with any email/password.
-  - Feed shows local demo issues; creating an issue stores it locally (AsyncStorage).
-  - Comments also store locally.
-  - Set the env keys later to switch to real Supabase mode — no code changes needed.
+- Feed and detail follow Reddit patterns for familiarity: chips, counts, nested threads.
+- Report emphasizes accuracy: live geo overlay and accuracy, no gallery upload.
+- Profile matches the provided design (avatar, joined, grouped options) and includes logout confirmation.

 Local SQLite Mode
-- The app ships with a full local database using `expo-sqlite` so you can run completely offline:
+- Full local database using `expo-sqlite` so you can run completely offline:
-  - Tables: `users`, `profiles`, `issues`, `votes`, `comments (parent_id for threads)`, `authorities`.
+  - Tables: `users`, `profiles`, `issues`, `votes`, `comments (parent_id)`, `authorities` (see `lib/db.ts`).
-  - Authentication: email/password with bcryptjs hashing stored in SQLite; session kept in AsyncStorage.
+  - Authentication: email/password with bcryptjs hashing (bcryptjs); session id stored in AsyncStorage.
-  - Voting: stored per user in `votes` and aggregated into `issues.upvotes/downvotes`.
+  - Votes: one per user/issue; counters recalculated and stored in `issues`.
-  - Comments: threaded via `comments.parent_id`.
+  - Comments: nested replies via `parent_id`.
-- Schema is created automatically at first run.
-See `lib/db.ts` for the SQL.
-- When you later add Supabase env keys, the app switches from SQLite to Supabase transparently.
+- Switching to Supabase later: add env keys and restart with cache clear; hooks and screens automatically use Supabase paths.

+Permissions (why we ask)
+- Camera: to capture evidence of issues.
+- Location (While Using the App): to auto‑tag reports with accurate coordinates and address.
+- Notifications (optional): for future updates when someone comments or your report status changes.

+Error Handling & Edge Cases
+- Simulator with no camera → shutter uses a sample image so flows remain testable.
+- Missing GPS fix → shows “Locating…”; you can still submit after manual refresh.
+- Vote toggling is optimistic; on failure UI remains usable; counters correct on next fetch.
+- SQLite unique email guard returns “Email already registered”.

+Roadmap
+- Nearby sort using distance, map clustering and heat map.
+- Media moderation flags, spam detection, block/ignore user.
+- Authority handle directory by city/ward with automatic tagging.
+- Push notifications for comment replies and report updates.